andrew/ultimate-awesome/README.md

 - [awesome-ngo](https://github.com/thiras/awesome-ngo) - A curated list of FOSS (Free and Open-source Software), freemium tools and guides for NGOs.
 - [YouTubeList](https://github.com/topicplay/YouTubeList) - A growing list of educational YouTube channels, ranked by popularity.
 - [awesome-multi-objective-deep-learning](https://github.com/baijiong-lin/awesome-multi-objective-deep-learning) - A comprehensive list of gradient-based multi-objective optimization algorithms in deep learning.
+- [Auto-Research-Skills](https://github.com/brycewang-stanford/Auto-Research-Skills) - A curated hub of autonomous-research skills & agents — from idea to paper, on autopilot. | 自主科研技能与智能体精选库 —— 从灵感到论文全文，全程自动完成。.
 - [awesome-egov-de](https://github.com/codedust/awesome-egov-de) - A curated list of resources on egovernment in Germany.
 - [awesome-claude-code-workflows](https://github.com/ithiria894/awesome-claude-code-workflows) - Curated workflow recipes that combine hooks, MCP servers, skills, agents, and CLAUDE.md to automate real Claude Code tasks.
 - [ios-apps](https://github.com/linsa-io/ios-apps) - Awesome iOS apps.
 - [awesome-ai4pde](https://github.com/lizhihao2022/awesome-ai4pde) - Awesome AI4PDE is a curated list of resources and literature focusing on the intersection of Artificial Intelligence and Partial Differential Equations (PDEs).
+- [awesome-actions](https://github.com/octodemo/awesome-actions) - Repository template used to showcase Actions that tie into pull request and issue events.
 - [awesome-GNN4TDL](https://github.com/Roytsai27/awesome-GNN4TDL) - Graph Neural Networks for Tabular Data Learning (GNN4TDL).
 - [awesome-bitvm](https://github.com/Rsync25/awesome-bitvm) - A curated list of resources around  BitVM.
 - [awesome-green-ai](https://github.com/samuelrince/awesome-green-ai) - A curated list of awesome Green AI resources and tools to assess and reduce the environmental impacts of using and deploying AI.